peteroupc/colorpicker/README.md

 ## How to use:

-In general, include the scripts "cbox.js" and "objlib.js" to your HTML.
+In general, include the scripts "cbox.js" and "objlib.js" to your HTML:

+    <script type="text/javascript" src="objlib.js"></script>
+    <script type="text/javascript" src="cbox.js"></script>

 When the page is ready, it will convert certain textboxes into color pickers:

-* Textboxes with IDs starting with "color_" will be converted into normal color pickers.
+* Textboxes with IDs starting with "color_". and input elements with type "color", will be converted into normal color pickers.
 * Textboxes with IDs starting with "acolor_" will be converted into alpha color pickers.

 For more advanced features, use the following functions.

 ## Available Functions

-PDColorPicker.setColorPicker(_input_, _usealpha_, _info_) - sets up a color picker for the given textbox.
-The parameters are:

-1. input - the HTML element for the input text box.
+PDColorPicker.setColorPicker( _input_, _extra_) - sets up a color picker for the given textbox.
+The _input_ parameter is the HTML element for the input text box.
+The _extra_ parameter takes the following keys:

-2. usealpha - whether this color picker should use the alpha channel or not
+1. usealpha - whether this color picker should use the alpha channel or not.
-3. info - the color model used.
+2. info - the color model used.
 If null, the default color model is used, which is initially `PDColorPicker.HueSatVal`.
+3. flat - if true, shows the color selection control in-line rather than in the form of a text box and button.
+Default is false.

 PDColorPicker.getDefaultColorModel() - gets the default color model used by the color picker.
 The model is a JavaScript object with the following keys: